bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js141">141.
 Check if a Number is an Abundant Number</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-An abundant number (or excessive number) is a positive integer that is smaller than the sum of its proper divisors, excluding itself.
-The sum of proper divisors is greater than the number itself.
+<p>An abundant number (or excessive number) is a positive integer that is smaller than the sum of its proper
+divisors, excluding itself.
+The sum of proper divisors is greater than the number itself.</p>
 <pre>
 function getProperDivisorsSum(number) {
 let sum = 0;